They’ve got it all for you!

-With unique concepts, Asian twists, famous Japanese restaurants, and a lot more, it won’t be difficult for you to choose where to eat with this list of the best Megamall restaurants.
+We know there’s plenty of places to choose from— from unique concepts, Asian twists, famous Japanese and Korean restaurants, and a lot more.
+That’s why we’re here to help you out with this list of the best SM Megamall restaurants!

 Stealing the title of #1 gyoza in the world, Osaka Ohsho is a Japanese restaurant specializes in their famed gyoza with different flavors, and their unique take on several favorites of the cuisine.